apache/flagon-useralejs/README.md

 ```
 Our [webpack example](https://github.com/apache/flagon-useralejs/tree/master/example/webpackUserAleExample) illustrates this use-case.

-You can also include UserALE.js as a `script-tag`.
+You can also include UserALE as a `script-tag`.
 A pre-built version of the userale script is included in our package and
 repositories:

 ```html